Donovan: Early life

 Donovan was born on 10 May 1946, in Maryhill, Glasgow to a Protestant father and a Catholic mother, Donald and Winifred (née Phillips) Leitch.
 His grandmothers were both Irish.
 He contracted polio as a child.
 The disease and treatment left him with a limp.
 His family moved to the new town of Hatfield, Hertfordshire, England.
 Influenced by his family's love of folk music, he began playing the guitar at 14.
 He enrolled in art school but soon dropped out, to live out his beatnik aspirations by going on the road.
+Donovan bought his first guitar in St Ives, Cornwall, in the early 1960s, as well as a fisherman's cap that he wore for years afterward.